melezhik/swat/README.md

 # Settings merge algorithm

-At the very beginning swat apply home directory settings if exist.
-Then for every route swat settings are applied in order.
-For every new routes swat does following:

-- Clear a designated set of settings:

-        try_num
-        ignore_http_err
-        curl_connect_timeout
-        curl_max_time
-        curl_params
+Swat applies settings in order for every route:

+- Home directory settings are applied if exist.
-- Apply project based settings if exist.
+- Project based settings are applied if exist.
-- Apply route based settings if exist.
+- Route based settings are applied if exist.
-- And finally apply environmental settings if exist.
+- And finally environment settings aer applied if exist.

 # TAP